-2.052 Transponders
+2.042 Transponders

-At events where transponders are being used, it is a rider's responsibility to ensure their transponder is correctly affixed to the outside of the fork on their bike, it is operational and has an active subscription.
+At events where transponders are being used it is a riders responsibility to ensure the transponder is correctly affixed to their bike and is operational which includes subscription.

-Transponders that are faulty or do not work at any point during the event, are considered an equipment failure and are the responsibility of the rider.
+Transponders that are faulty or do not work at any point during the event, are considered a equipment failure and are the responsibility of the rider.
 The event timing operator will make every effort possible to score a rider with a faulty transponder.
 A rider that is unable to be allocated a result will be given a DNF.

-There shall be a timing operator who shall be responsible for the transponder system recording the finish line position of every rider as they cross the finish line in every race and/or if a rider does not finish a race (DNF).
+There shall be a timing operator who shall be responsible for transponder system recording the finish line position of every rider as they cross the finish line in every race and/or if a rider does not finish a race (DNF).